madcato/SuctionBatch/fine-tuning/readme.md

 - First install and read the instruction to train models from: [transformers installation](https://github.com/huggingface/transformers#run-the-examples)

+### Conclusion

+The adaptation takes the token output (embedding) and uses it as the input of other network.

 ## Projects

 List of projects and its subdirectory: